UKHomeOffice/docker-taurus/README.md

 ### Volumes

+* `/bzt` - This is the work dir for blazmeter where the log and output are stored
-* `/bzt` - This is where the blazmeter tests are mounted and is also the WORKDIR
+* `/bzt-config` - This is where the blazmeter tests are mounted

 ### Usage
 ```